 Please wait while you are redirected.

 DESCRIPTIONA number of highly correlated single nucleotide polymorphisms (SNPs) found in the chromosome 9 region p21 locus (9p21) have been significantly associated with myocardial infarction (MI), particularly early onset MI, and other manifestations of cardiovascular disease (CVD).
 Associations between 9p21 SNPs and risk of abdominal aortic aneurysm and with intracranial aneurysm have also been reported.
 Genotyping for 9p21 SNPs may be offered as an approach to identify patients who may be at increased risk of some of these outcomes.

 In 2007, genome-wide association studies using single nucleotide polymorphism (SNP) arrays resulted in the near simultaneous reporting of the first common genetic variant that affects the risk of coronary heart disease (CHD; defined as inadequate circulation to cardiac muscle and surrounding tissue resulting in MI, unstable angina pectoris, coronary revascularization, or death) in Caucasians.
-The SNPs reported commonly across these were supplemented with more SNPs with similar estimates of CHD risk in the same and additional studies.
+The SNPs reported commonly across these studies were supplemented with more SNPs with similar estimates of CHD risk in the same and additional studies.
 These SNPs were confirmed in case-control replication studies in a variety of study populations, showing that the identified SNPs were associated with CHD and even more specifically with MI.
 All of the SNPs were found within a locus spanning a 58-kilobase region at chromosome 9p21.3 (thus the locus is sometimes represented more specifically as 9p21.3; for simplicity, 9p21 will be used for the rest of this document), are highly correlated (r2>0.8) and thus are said to be in linkage disequilibrium (the non-random association of alleles).
 In all studies, the association of any identified SNP with CHD risk was shown to be independent of traditional risk factors.

 Several studies have extended the 9p21 association to other vascular diseases including ischemic stroke; thus 9p21 may be reported as associated with CVD outcomes, defined as including CHD outcomes plus ischemic stroke.
 Associations have also been reported with abdominal aortic aneurysm, and with intracranial arterial aneurysm.